Kira Mogue MA, LMHC LPC (they/she)

 Who I work with

 In practice since 2019, I work with individuals and couples who are ready for meaningful change and want to engage therapy at a deeper level.
-My work often resonates with people who are creative, high-functioning, or living outside of conventional norms, and especially those who are seeking felt shifts in their internal and external lives.
-This kind of therapy is highly effective for those who want to understand their conditioning not just intellectually, but viscerally.
+Many of my clients are successful in their careers, yet find themselves repeating emotional or relational patterns they can’t seem to solve.
+My work often resonates with people who are intellectual, creative, high-functioning, or living outside of conventional norms, and especially those who are seeking felt shifts in their lives.
+This kind of therapy is a good fit for those who want to understand their conditioning and alter deeply-worn grooves over time.

-I work with couples who are willing to slow down, become vulnerable, and take responsibility for the patterns that keep them stuck.
-Together, we focus on rebuilding safety, responsiveness, and trust, so that secure love become something you can feel, not just talk about.
-My practice is kink-informed, sex work-positive, and affirming of polyamorous/ENM relationships.
+I work with all kinds of couples who are willing to slow down, become vulnerable, and take responsibility for the patterns that keep them entrenched.
+Together, we focus on rebuilding safety, responsiveness, and trust, so that secure love become something you can feel.
+My practice is kink-informed, sex work-positive, and affirming of both monogamous and polyamorous/ENM relationships.

-I also work extensively with queer individuals and couples, including those navigating nontraditional identities and family structures.
-Many of the queer clients I support are successful in some parts of their lives, yet still find themselves carrying stress, relational strain, or a sense of disconnection from themselves.
-My work offers a space where complexity is welcomed and your experience is explored, not explained.
+I also work extensively with those navigating nontraditional identities and family structures.
+Many of the clients I support are doing well in some parts of their lives, yet still find themselves carrying stress, relational strain, or a sense of disconnection from themselves.
+I offer a space where complexity is welcomed and your experience is explored, not explained.